-The 3 Best Barista Schools in the US
+The 3 Best Barista Schools in the Country

 1. The Seattle Barista Academy

 If you want to learn about coffee there’s really no better place in the country than Seattle.
-The Seattle Barista Academy offers one-on-one professional barista training that’s inspired by hands on approach.
+The Seattle Barista Academy offers one-on-one professional barista training that’s inspired by a hands-on approach.

-You get instruction from the top coffee professionals in a state-of-the-art facility, and you get to learn virtually every aspect of running a coffee shop.
+You get instruction from the top coffee professionals in a state-of-the-art facility.
+And you also get to learn virtually every aspect of running a coffee shop.
 You’ll get to train on commercial espresso machines, learn about various coffee brewing methods, and tour coffee roasting facilities.

 But running a coffee shop is more than just knowing how to brew coffee, and the Seattle Barista Academy knows that all too well.
 That’s why you’ll also learn about what equipment best suits your needs, how to set up a bar that flows efficiently, and how to manage and operate a store successfully.